mcna/clucy/README.md

 )
 ```

-Or you can add a schema with index when creating it :
+Or you can add a schema with index when create it :

 ```clojure
 (def index (clucy/memory-index people-schema))